Queens church to mourn loss of priest due to coronavirus at Easter

 The parishioners are sure that Gioacchino continues to pray for them in heaven.
 Soulama, who would help set up the church for mass, shared a message he would pass on to the family at the funeral.

-“He always told them, never say goodbye, just say see you soon,” said Soualama.
+“He always said to them, ‘Never say goodbye, just say goodbye,’ said Soualama.

 And she also shared the message that Gioacchino would give at the end of the funeral mass.